Calendar of Services

 NOTICES

-Annual Parish Pilgrimage to the Shrine of Our Lady of Walsingham, Friday 10th April – Monday 13th April 2026
+Annual Parish Pilgrimage to the Shrine of Our Lady of Walsingham, Friday 10th – Monday 13th April 2026.
+For details, please see the Pilgrimage page.

 The Angelus bell rings out twice a day at S. Mary’s, 12.00 noon and 6.00 pm before evening prayer.
 This devotion reminds people that they are being prayed for and blessed.
 The Angelus is a very ancient devotion – and I hope that when people hear the bell ringing (3×3, then 9) they will pause and join with the prayer being offered in the church as it rings.
 Fr.
 David